 FCTRT Inc’s primary function is to serve First Responders.
 To do this we provide training in identifying symptoms of severe stress and trauma, coping strategies to deal with these responses and provide specialized, confidential treatment when indicated.
-Fire, Police, EMS, Medical Professionals, Mental Health Clinicians, Teachers, Clergy and Town Government Officials are all included in our definition of First Responders.
+Fire, Law Enforcement, EMS, Medical Professionals, Mental Health Clinicians, Teachers, Clergy and Town Government Officials are all included in our definition of First Responders.

 Although, we work with a diverse group of First Responders, we know that there is a big difference between the individuals who choose each service.
 Our clinicians are specially trained in working with Public Safety workers.
 We know that you are very different than the general public, especially in your ability to cope with an extremely stressful work environment.
 However, this ability to compartmentalize the events of the job can also be a detriment when it comes to getting assistance when needed.